kylpo/notes/Images.md

 https://www.smashingmagazine.com/2015/02/redefining-lazy-loading-with-lazy-load-xt/

+"Lazy loading can significantly speed up loading on long pages that include many images below the fold by loading them either as needed or when the primary content has finished loading and rendering.
+In addition to performance improvements, using lazy loading can create infinite scrolling experiences."

 ----------
 "What would happen if JavaScript failed or didn't load for whatever reason? (connectivity problems, bad 3G, JavaScript-blockers, third-party scripts fail... you name it)"